r-dbi/odbc/README.md

 | `‑DNANODBC_USE_BOOST_CONVERT=...` | `OFF` or `ON`        | `OFF`       | Provided as workaround to issue [#44](https://github.com/lexicalunit/nanodbc/issues/44). |
 | `‑DNANODBC_ODBC_VERSION=...`      | `SQL_OV_ODBC3[...]`  | See Details | **[Optional]** Sets the ODBC version macro for nanodbc to use.
 Default is `SQL_OV_ODBC3_80` if available, otherwise `SQL_OV_ODBC3`. |

+# Publish and Release Process

+Once your local `master` branch is ready for publishing (i.e. [semantic versioning](http://semver.org/)), use the `scripts/publish.sh` script.
+This script bumps the major, minor, or patch version, then updates the repository's `VERSION` file, adds a "Preparing" commit, and creates git tags appropriately.
+For example to make a minor update you would run `./scripts/publish.sh minor`.

+To do this manually instead, use the following steps &mdash; for example a minor update from `2.9.x` to `2.10.0`:

+1. `echo "2.10.0" > VERSION`
+2. `git add VERSION`
+3. `git commit -m "Preparing 2.10.0 release."`
+4. `git tag -f "v2.10.0"`
+5. `git push -f origin "v2.10.0"`

+Release nanodbc with the `scripts/release.sh` script.
+All this script does is push out the `master` branch to the `release` branch, indicating that a new stable version of nanodbc exists.
+To do so manually, execute `git push -f origin master:release`.

 # Future work

 - Update codebase to use more C++14 idioms and patterns.